VariantSync/DiffDetective-Demo/INSTALL.md

 # Setup Instructions

-You may run the demo manually, or by using Nix or Docker.
+You may build and run the demo _either_ manually _or_ by using Docker _or_ Nix.

+**The purpose of this demo is to serve as a template project for starting to develop with DiffDetective, as well as to give examples on how to use and integrate DiffDetective in your projects.
-The manual setup enables you to use DiffDetective in any of your own Maven projects.
+We hence recommend the manual setup because it enables you to use DiffDetective in any of your own Maven projects.**

-The Nix and Docker setups just build the demo for you to run it.
+The Nix and Docker setups build the demo to a runnable jar file.
+We also provide scripts for running the Demo from within Nix and Docker but we do not recommend using them because the demo launches a graphical user interface which frequently causes problems when run from within Nix or Docker (see Troubleshooting section at the bottom of this file).
+We hence recommend to (1) build either manually or with Nix or with Docker and (2) run the produced jar file manually.
-Windows users should _not_ use the Nix setup except if they have experience with WSL2, XServers, and Nix (see [REQUIREMENTS.md](REQUIREMENTS.md)).
+(Windows users should _not_ use the Nix setup except if they are experts on WSL2, XServers, and Nix (see [REQUIREMENTS.md](REQUIREMENTS.md)).)

+Once you decided for a setup (Manual/Docker/Nix), check the requirements needed for the respective setup in the [REQUIREMENTS.md](REQUIREMENTS.md) file.

-In case you encounter problems, you may have a look at the _Troubleshooting_ section at the bottom of this file.
+>In case you encounter problems during the setup, you may have a look at the _Troubleshooting_ section at the bottom of this file.

 ## Manual Setup

-Check the requirements needed for the manual setup in the [REQUIREMENTS.md](REQUIREMENTS.md) file.

 Follow the setup instructions on the [DiffDetective website](https://variantsync.github.io/DiffDetective/) for building and installing DiffDetective with Maven (and _not_ with Nix).
 These instructions make you clone the repo and install it.